arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 }
 ```

 A bit better.
-But it's a poor man's solution.
-We can surely do much better.<br/>
+But it's a poor man's solution, and we can surely do much better.<br/>
-I see the following problems:
+I see the following traits:

-* The burden to generate quasi-random values obeying domain rules is completely shifted to the developer.<br/>We can think of a more solid approach.
+* It's still unclear what's inside those functions.
+So far, we just moved the problem one level up.

 * The test above only generates 1 set of random values.
+We are back to an example-based test.
 Ideally, we would like to generate thousands.
 Something like:

 ```csharp